“I’m naming my donkey ‘Shamgar.’ What you gonna call yours?”

 Elijah’s throat thickened.
 That’s it.
 Nathan’s gone.
 I’m alone.

 Neetz glanced at Nathan, stroked her neck, and smiled at the widow.
 “Good morning.
 Everyone.
-Beautiful day.” [embarrassed or shy or uncertain BEAT under all of this attention.]
+Beautiful day.”
+She dipped her chin.

 This was happening too fast.
 Elijah squared his shoulders.
 “Good morning, Neetz.
 Glad you could make it.
 Okay, everybody.
 Neetz is here.
 Zim, lead us to the spring, and let’s see how much water we can haul.”

-Zim yanked Nathan’s arm.
+Zim took Shamgar’s lead back.
 “Come on, Mr. Nathan.
-I’ll take Shamgar.
 Stick with me and Neetz, okay?”
-He led his donkey past the widow, took Neetz by the arm, and marched between the rows toward Mt.
+He led his donkey past the widow, took Neetz by the arm, and marched east between the rows toward Mt.
 Hermon.
-[So Zim yanked on Nathan’s arm, but then Zim leads the donkey with one hand, and with the other, he takes a hold of Neetz’s arm.
-Correct?]

-Elijah pressed his lips into a grim line/slash.
+Elijah pressed his lips into a grim slash.
 The widow meant well, but she had only known them a few days.
 She could not understand Nathan’s fragile nature.

 He flashed a lips-only smile.
 “So, how about that Shamgar, eh?
 Zim knows how to pick a good name.
 What are you going to call your donkey, ma’am?”

-She took several strides beside him, holding her hand on his arm, her eyes focused on their path between the brown rows of grapevines.
+She strode beside him, holding his arm, her eyes focused on their path between the brown rows of grapevines.
 “You will learn that even those we love are beyond our control.”

 Elijah jerked his head toward the widow.
 Control?
 How could she think such a thing?
-He loved Nathan, and Nathan needed protecting.
+He loved Nathan, and Nathan needed his protection.

 “Boaz.”
 The widow smiled up at Elijah.
 “I’m going to call my donkey Boaz.”

-He let a slow smile spread across his eyes and lips.
+He let a slow smile spread across his lips.
 “Boaz.
-I know that story.iii Yes.
+I know that story.
+Yes.
 You picked a good name.”

 A northern raven patrolled the Zarephath skyline.
 Tiny clouds rose from the sea and floated over the city and its garden plots, but their breeze stayed aloof from the grapevines.
-As the clouds rose over the rumpled purple foothills, they dissolved into the morning sky.
+As clouds rose over the rumpled purple foothills, they dissolved into the morning sky.
 The merciless sun broke free from Mt.
-Hermon and found Elijah. [maybe using part of this in the next chapter]
+Hermon and found Elijah trudging between the vines.

 Zim parked Shamgar at the edge of the spring and pointed to his right.
 “Here we are, Mr. Nathan.
 I saved a spot for you next to me.”
 He beckoned Neetz to his left.
 “Don’t you worry, Neetz.
 There’s room for you too.”

 “Would you like to work here?”
-Elijah pointed to the spot next to Neetz.
+Elijah stepped back, so the widow could take the spot next to Neetz.
 “And I’ll take the end.”

 Elijah tied the lead to a bush next to the bank and stroked the donkey’s neck.
-“No offense, fellow, but there will only be one Balak.”
-He lifted two skins from a pannier.
 “Patience.
 We’ll find you a name.”
+He lifted two skins from a pannier.
+“But there will only be one Balak.”
 He knelt at the water’s edge and submerged a skin.

 “Mommy, how do you do this?”
 Zim shook a flat waterskin.
 “Mine doesn’t want water.”